BoomboxRapsody/ProjectYomi/README.md

 #### From CLI

-You can also build and run *osu!* from the command-line with a single command:
+You can also build and run *Project Yomi* from the command-line with a single command:

 ```shell
 dotnet run --project osu.Desktop